I rode for hours, but I saw no sign of them.

 “I agree,” I replied, stopping to face her.
 “It’s good to see you, Evanor.”

-“He doesn’t know about the darkness,” Kaellax said, her voice strangely excited.
-“That means it hasn’t pierced the veil, right?”
+“He doesn’t know about the Yunai,” Kaellax said, her voice strangely excited.
+“That means what you suspected is true, right?
+It cannot travel from this World Ship?”

 “None of you are making sense,” I said.

 I know, and I’m sorry for that,” Evanor replied.
 “The truth of the matter is that you not understanding us is a sure sign that our salvation rests with you.
 Come.
-I will take you to Tabitha’s and we can explain everything.”
+I will take you to the shack and we can explain everything.”

 “You want to travel into the marsh at night?”
 I asked, looking shocked.

 “No,” she said, laughing.
-“I have a hearthstone, Sepher.
+“I have an anchor point, Sepher.
 Now, take my hand.”

 I reached out, holding her hand with a firm grip.
-I knew how these things worked, and I wasn’t planning on getting stranded out in the twisting nether.
+I knew how these things worked, and I wasn’t planning on getting stranded out in the twisting aether.

 I needed answers.